SmingHub/Sming/Sming/building.md

 For example, the `axtls-8266` Component declares `SSL_DEBUG` as a `COMPONENT_VAR`.
 Because `Sming` depends on `sming-arch`, which in turn depends on `axtls-8266`, all of these Components get rebuilt as different variants when `SSL_DEBUG` changes values.
 The project code (`App` Component) also gets rebuilt as it implicitly depends on `Sming`.

+### GIT Submodules

+Sming uses source code from other repositories.
+Instead of including local copies, these are handled using GIT submodules.
+Where changes are required, patches may be provided as a diff .patch file and/or set of files to be added/replaced.
+Only those submodules necessary for a build are pulled in, as follows:

+* The submodule is fetched from its remote repository
+* If a .patch file exists, it is applied
+* Any additional files are copied into the submodule directory
+* An empty `.submodule` file is created to tells the build system that the submodule is present and correct.

+The patch file must have the same name as the submodule, with a .patch extension.
+It can be located in the submodule's parent directory:

+	|_ Components/
+	   |_ custom_heap/
+	      |_ .component.mk             Component definition
+	      |_ umm_malloc.patch          Diff patch file
+	      |_ umm_malloc/               Submodule directory
+	         |_ .submodule             Created after successful patching
+	      ...

+However, if the Component is itself a submodule, then patch files must be placed in a `../.patches` directory:

+	|_ Libraries/
+	   |_ .patches/
+	   |  |_ Adafruit_SSD1306.patch    Diff patch file
+	   |  |_ Adafruit_SSD1306/
+	   |     |_ component.mk           This file is added to submodule
+	   |_ Adafruit_SSD1306/            The submodule directory
+	      |_ .submodule                Created after successful patching
+	      ...

+This example includes additional files for the submodule.
+There are some advantages to this approach:

+1. Don't need to modify or create .patch
+2. Changes to the file are easier to follow than in a .patch
+3. **IMPORTANT** Adding a component.mk file in this manner allows the build system to resolve dependencies before any submodules are fetched.

+In the above example, the `component.mk` file defines a dependency on the `Adafruit_GFX` library, so that will automatically get pulled in as well.

 ### Component configuration

 The `component.mk` is parsed twice, first from the top-level makefile and the second time from the sub-make which does the actual building.
 A number of variables are used to define behaviour.